Nissan VG engine: Origins

 Development of the VG series began in 1979 by Nissan Machinery, a former member of the Nissan Group keiretsu.
 The objective was to replace the inline 6 L engine, which traces its roots back to the Mercedes-Benz M180 engine introduced in 1951, with an all-new V6 engine.

 Nissan engineers wanted the VG to have improved performance, fuel economy, reliability, and refinement, while being both lighter and more compact than its predecessor.
-The resulting engine was designed by Nissan from scratch, and shared few mechanical components with its predecessor, or with any other automaker.
+The resulting engine was designed from scratch, sharing little to no mechanical components with its predecessor or any other automaker.
 It was added to a new engine family name PLASMA (Powerful ＆ Economic, Lightweight, Accurate, Silent, Mighty, Advanced).

 Extensive computer design techniques were used during development, which made the VG series one of the most advanced and high-tech engines of its day.
-It featured a sequential multi-port fuel injection system, and Nissan's Electronic Concentrated Control System (ECCS).
+The VG engine series featured a sequential multi-port fuel injection system, and Nissan's Electronic Concentrated Control System (ECCS).

 ECCS used a microprocessor and an oxygen sensor to control fuel delivery, spark timing, exhaust gas recirculation rate, and engine idle speed, depending on the current operating conditions of the engine.
 This system reduced carbon emissions, improved fuel economy, and improved engine performance during cold-start and warm-up conditions.

 The advantages of the VG engine over its inline 6 predecessor was that its V6 configuration would have greater torsional rigidity for higher performance potential, and its shorter length would give Nissan designers and engineers more freedom for vehicle design, allowing for both more frontal crush zone space and transverse mounting for front-wheel-drive vehicles.

 All VG engines use a timing belt to synchronize the camshafts with the crankshaft rather than a timing chain.
-The VG series engine was put into thousands of Nissan vehicles, debuting in Japan in the 1983 Nissan Gloria/Nissan Cedric and in the US and other markets in the 1984 Nissan 300ZX, making it the first V6 engines made by a Japanese manufacturer to be produced in mass-production.
+The VG series engine was put into thousands of Nissan vehicles, debuting in Japan in the 1983 Nissan Gloria/Nissan Cedric, and in the US and other markets in the 1984 Nissan 300ZX.

-After the introduction of the VQ engine in 1994, the VG engine was slowly phased out in Nissan cars, and after 2002 it was only available in the Nissan Frontier and Nissan Xterra.
+When the VQ engine debuted in 1994, the VG engine was slowly phased out in Nissan cars, and after 2002 it was only available in the Nissan Frontier and Nissan Xterra.
 The VG engine was retired in 2004, by which time all V6-powered Nissans had switched to the VQ.
-The last vehicle powered by a VG series engine was the Y31 Nissan Cedric for fleet use, which kept use of the VG20P engine for more than 20 years until it was retired in 2007.
+The last known car to use a VG series engine was the Y31 Nissan Cedric (fleet use only) which used the VG20P engine from 1987 to 2007.